moioonjake/Grids-Through-Hole/README.md

-# Grids-Through-Hole
+# Grids Through-Hole
-DIY Grids converted from SMD to THT
+DIY Grids converted from SMD to THT.

+Note that this is not yet verified (2020-05).

 # Notes